Can You Rely on Uber in Napa Valley: Insider’s Guide & Tips

 What Alternatives to Uber are There in Napa?

-Instead of Uber, your other top transportation options in Napa Valley include renting a car and driving yourself, hiring a designated driver, or booking a small group or private tour.
+Instead of Uber, your other top transportation options in Napa Valley include renting a car and driving yourself, hiring a designated driver, private tour, or booking a small group tour.

 While the main towns, like downtown Napa, Yountville, St. Helena, and Calistoga, offer walkable areas filled with restaurants and tasting rooms, you’ll need some form of transportation to reach most wineries outside these hubs.